projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 redis                         23369     running   /home/alsadi/ostree/cont1
 ```

-Unfortunately there is no `bwrap-oci exec`,
+Unfortunately there is no `bwrap-oci exec`.

 ## Atomic Options

-Atomic Install has corresponding options to the choices we have demonistrated in this artcile like
+Atomic Install has corresponding options to the choices we have demonstrated in this article like:

 - `--storage=ostree|docker` weither to use `docker` or `ostree` to store the image
 - `--runtime=/bin/bwrap-oci` for user containers or when `--user` is passed
 - `--runtime=/bin/runc` for system containers or when `--system` is passed

-For more details type `man atomic install`
+For more details type `man atomic install`.